-Three factors contribute to the above-trend Operating Expenditures during the access arrangement period.
+Four factors contribute to the above-trend Operating Expenditures during the access arrangement period.
 These are:

-- a significantly higher cost of Gas required to replace unaccounted for Gas as a result of significantly higher prices in a new Gas purchase contract; - significantly higher regulatory costs, in part attributable to the new Gas regulatory • regime of the National Gas Law and the National Gas Rules, and in part due to the cost of complying with new regulatory obligations including the Energy Safety Levy (which was introduced during the earlier Access Arrangement Period); and - higher corporate costs allocated to WAGN as the group of companies to which WAGN belongs has been restructured.
-Corporate costs comprise largely of labour costs.
-Labour costs have continued to increase due to recruitment and retention requirements in a Perth labour market stimulated by substantial activity across the resources sector.
+- a significantly higher cost of Gas required to replace unaccounted for Gas as a result of significantly higher prices in a new Gas purchase contract; - significantly higher regulatory costs, in part attributable to the new Gas regulatory regime of the National Gas Law and the National Gas Rules, and in part due to the cost of complying with new regulatory obligations including the Energy Safety Levy (which was introduced during the earlier Access Arrangement Period);

+- higher corporate costs (largely labour costs) allocated to WAGN as the group of companies to which WAGN belongs has been restructured; and - labour costs have continued to increase due to recruitment and retention requirements in a Perth labour market stimulated by substantial activity across the resources sector.

-When the effects of these three factors are removed from the forecasts (and from the "actuals" for 2005 to 2009), forecast Operating Expenditures are approximately unchanged for those during the last five years.
+When the effects of these four factors are removed from the forecasts (and from the "actuals" for 2005 to 2009), forecast Operating Expenditures are approximately unchanged for those during the last five years.
 This is shown in Figures 7, 8 and 9.